 PA Virtual is proud to have the highest 4-year Graduation Rate of all the cyber schools in the state.

 We hope this section comparing all 14 cyber charter schools in Pennsylvania will help you as you research the best school for your child.
-While PA cyber charter schools are chartered and monitored through the PA Department of Education, every school is independent and the differences are vast.
-Make sure to consider all of these factors as you make a choice.
+While Pennsylvania’s public, cyber charter schools are chartered and monitored through the Pennsylvania Department of Education, every school is independent and the differences are vast.
+Make sure to consider all of these factors as you make your choice for your child.

 When parents decide to research cyber school as an option for their child, they usually have many questions.
 Maybe you're wondering, "What happens after my child graduates from online school?"
 Or, one popular question we hear at PA Virtual is: “How will a PA Virtual education prepare my child for post graduation?”
 PA Virtual high school students complete a graduation project which gives them real-world experiences whether that be through job-shadowing or research.
 In addition, each and every day, through instruction and supports, our teachers prepare students to successfully transition out of high school as independent lifelong learners.